SEAT: Partnership with Fiat

 In 1957 SEAT founded the SEAT Training Centre in the greater Zona Franca plant area, an institution covering the training of qualified personnel and serving the needs of the automobile industry in specialized technical human resources.
 In that same year, the historical SEAT 600 was launched, which proved to be the crucial car that literally motorized Spain, being the first car for many Spanish families and becoming a symbol of the Spanish miracle.

 As the annual production growth was hitting one record after another due to the heavy demand, the economies of scale permitted cutting costs and prices, subsequently renewing demand and boosting sales together with profits for SEAT.
-On June 29, 1964, the brand opened its new headquarters in Madrid, which hosted the firm's sole — up to 1972 — general administration offices.
-SEAT's plant manager was only in Barcelona until 1973, when SEAT settled another general director in Catalonia.
+On 29 June 1964, the brand opened its new headquarters in Madrid, which hosted the firm's sole – up to 1972 – general administration offices.
+SEAT's plant manager was only in Barcelona until 1973 when SEAT settled another general director in Catalonia.

-In 1967, 14 years after producing cars for the domestic market, SEAT's success was signaled by its dominant position in Spain, ahead of its major competitors, i.e. 'FASA-Renault', 'Citroën-Hispania', Authi, and Barreiros, making SEAT Spain's largest automaker in sales numbers and a wholly localized production.
+In 1967, 14 years after producing cars for the domestic market, SEAT's success was signalled by its dominant position in Spain, ahead of its major competitors, i.e. 'FASA-Renault', 'Citroën-Hispania', Authi, and Barreiros, making SEAT Spain's largest automaker in sales numbers and a wholly localized production.
 In that year, an agreement between Fiat and the Spanish Ministry of Industry was reached to end the restrictions over exporting SEAT cars from Spain, a term of the original licensee contract agreed with Fiat in 1948.
 In exchange for that, Fiat would increase its holding in the company from 7% to 36%.
 At the same time, the share held by the government holding agency would be reduced from a controlling 51% to 32%.
-The six major Spanish banks took the remaining 32%, which decreased from their previous 42% share split equally in 7% parts owned by every single one.
+The six major Spanish banks took the remaining 32%, which decreased from their previous 42% share split equally into 7% parts owned by every single one.
 Although not a majority owner, Fiat now was seen to control the business: the deal also included various undertakings by Fiat to help in the growth of SEAT, and with the development of a new model (possibly the SEAT 133).
-On December 6, 1967, SEAT also founded its own customer financing company 'Financiera SEAT, S.A.'
+On 6 December 1967, SEAT also founded its own customer financing company 'Financiera SEAT, S.A.'
 (Fiseat).